drewlith/dirk-unity/README.md

 # dirk
-Tracker for FF6WC made in Unity
+Tracker for FF6WC made in Unity Engine

-Gets graphics data from ROM, and game state data from RAM using websockets.

-No longer being updated, I've moved on to web development for these types of stuff, but keeping this here for archival purposes.
+# Features
+*Pulls graphics data from ROM (Supports custom sprites) *Supports Autotracking via Websockets
+*Compact Design for Streaming Overlays

+No longer in development, might remake some day.